-8. Create A Knowledge Management Strategy
+8. Create a Knowledge Management Strategy

-Lastly, our final tip on hiring technically talented employees is to make you aware that in order to manage the exploration of knowledge in your company; you should try to inculcate a culture where knowledge is valued across your business.
+Lastly, our final tip on hiring technically talented employees is to make you aware that to manage the exploration of knowledge in your company; you should try to inculcate a culture where knowledge is valued across your business.

 As a part of your company’s knowledge management policy, make sure that any intellectual property that your business holds remains protected so that you can profit by licensing your business’s knowledge base.